juliancwirko/moralis-playground/README.md

 ### Moralis playground

-Moralis is a service which helps building serverless web3 dApps.
+Moralis is a service that helps to build serverless web3 dApps.

 How to start: